Gamma169/messenger-analysis/README.md

 https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav

-Note that you can download a lot more than just your messenger history, but this program only works on messenger for now
+Note that you can download a lot more than just your messenger history, but this program only works on facebook messages.

+## Setup

+Download your facebook messenger history as explained in the section above.

+Unpack the history into the folder containing the `analyze-messages.py` file.
+Make sure you have the `inbox` directory the same level as the file, or you will need to manually set the path for the files.

+Install the requirements using
+`pip3 install -r requirements.txt`

 ## Running

-Download your facebook messenger history as explained in the section above.

-Unpack the history into the folder containing the `analyze-messages.py` file

-Run the file:
-`python3 analyze-messages.py`
+Basic Run:
+`python3 analyze-messages.py <your facebook name>`